FlasHAdi/USE_KMB_MONEY_FORMAT/README.md

 # USE_MONEY_K_FORMAT
-Input money string with K format in exchange window
+Format money string value in thousands, millions or billions.

+_Using Vega's method._